geoffroypeeters/deeplearning-101-audiomir_book/task_musicgeneration_auto.md

 ## EnCodec Neural Audio Codec

-[EnCodec](https://github.com/facebookresearch/encodec) {cite}`defossez2022high` is a neural audio codec that compresses audio signals into discrete latent codes, achieving high compression rates while maintaining audio quality.
+[EnCodec](https://github.com/facebookresearch/encodec) {cite}`DBLP:journals/tmlr/DefossezCSA23` is a neural audio codec that compresses audio signals into discrete latent codes, achieving high compression rates while maintaining audio quality.
 It encodes audio into a sequence of discrete tokens using quantized latent vectors from multiple codebooks.
 This transforms the continuous audio generation problem into a discrete sequence modeling task, suitable for autoregressive models like Transformers.

 ![encodec_overview](./images/expe_encodec.png)

 **Figure 1**: Overview of the EnCodec architecture and training.
-The input audio is encoded into discrete tokens using residual vector quantization.
+The input audio is encoded into discrete tokens using residual vector quantization (image source: {cite}`DBLP:journals/tmlr/DefossezCSA23`).

 To use EnCodec for our task, we first encode our dataset into discrete token sequences.